1 Perfect Week in Iceland: Travel Itinerary

-Oh, and the names of all the attractions were seriously tripping us up and making it even more difficult to plan.
-Icelandic is one crazy language.
+For starters, the names of all the attractions were seriously tripping us up and making it even more difficult to plan.
+Icelandic is one difficult language when it comes to pronunciation.
 (I didn’t know so many constants could fit next to each other.)

-A Note About this Itinerary: This itinerary is based on a 6 day/5 night trip to Iceland and intended to be followed using a rental car.
-We think the best (and cheapest!) way to follow this plan is to camp along the way.
+A Note About this Itinerary: This ring road itinerary is based on a 6 day/5 night trip to Iceland and intended to be followed using a rental car.
+We think the best (and cheapest!) way to follow this plan is to camp along the way, whether with a tent or a campervan.

 Day 1: Gear up and drive to Snaefellsnes Peninsula

-This Day in a Glimpse: Get your rental car and camping gear and head north of Reykjavik for some stunning views and set up camp on the Snaefellsnes Peninsula.
+This Day in a Glimpse: Get your rental car (or camper van) and camping gear and head north of Reykjavik for some stunning views and set up camp on the Snaefellsnes Peninsula.

-You can do a little exploring in Reykjavik now if you arrived in the morning, but remember you have almost a 3 hour drive ahead of you so you might want to get on the Ring Road.
+You can do a little exploring in Reykjavik now if you arrived in the morning.
+Try taking a Reykjavik Food Walk.
+But remember you have almost a 3 hour drive ahead of you so you might want to get on the Ring Road.
 You’ll have to time to see Reykjavik on your last day.

 Note: Iceland’s natural landscape is beyond beautiful and you’ll want to stop for pictures around every curve.
 Our rule of thumb was for every hour of driving (according to the time Google maps gives you), add at least 10 more minutes for photo ops.
 Check out our collection of Iceland photos here.